-Fotal Funding Requested:
+Total Funding Requested:

-Funding From Other Sources: Amount:

-Source:
+Additional project Funding: Amount:

+Source

-Fimeline of Project:
+Timeline of Project:

-f funding is requested for multiple years please attach a breakdown of the total project cost for each year, amount of CPC funds requested for each year, and amount of confirmed additional funding secured for each year.
+If funding is requested for multiple years please attach a breakdown of the total project cost for each year, amount of CPC funds requested for each year, and amount of confirmed additional funding secured for each year.
 Also provide a schedule for the project indicating the tasks to be completed each year.
 REQUIRED ATTACHMENTS AS APPLICABLE:

-Detailed Description of Project Copies of Deeds Description of Property Maps Surveys Site Plans Appraisals Purchase and Sale Agreements Cost Proposals/Estimates Budget for Acquisition or Construction Letters of Commitment by Additional Funding Sources Letters of Support from Individuals or Organizations ADDITIONAL QUESTIONS AS APPLICABLE (If Yes, please explain): Does this project require urgent attention?
-Yes No
+Detailed Description of Project Copies of Deeds

+Description of Property

+Maps

+Surveys

+Site Plans

+Appraisals Purchase and Sale Agreements

+Budget for Acquisition or Construction

+Letters of Commitment by Additional Funding Sources

+Letters of Support from Individuals or Organizations

+ADDITIONAL QUESTIONS AS APPLICABLE:

+Does this project require urgent attention?

+Doos and projective and an entrance.

-Does this project require permits or licenses from local boards or state offices?
-Yes No
+Does this project require any permits or licenses from any local board or state office?

-Does this project require any long-term maintenance?
-Yes No
+Does this project require any long-term maintenance and how will this be provided?

 Does this project require any professional design or legal assistance?
-Yes No

 Signature of Applicant: Date: